daniilpap/rsschool-cv/cv.md

 ---
 ## Briefly About Myself:

-I work on the POS project (this is an analogue of 1C for the BELWEST company).
+I work on the company named "LACIT" on POS project (this is an analogue of 1C for the BELWEST company).
 I am involved in the development and maintenance of the project.
 I took courses in java.
 I also know SQL, I can write scripts.
 I know how to work in a team, stress-resistant, trainable, able to work with a large amount of information, not conflict.